nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-09-single_member_asset_protection.md

 Alternatively, a single-member LLC can elect to be taxed as an S corporation, potentially saving on self-employment taxes.

-This requires filing IRS [Form 2553](https://www.irs.gov/forms-pubs/about-form-2553) and adhering to S corporation requirements, such as paying yourself a reasonable salary.
+This requires filing IRS <a href="https://www.irs.gov/forms-pubs/about-form-2553" target="_blank">Form 2553</a> and adhering to S corporation requirements, such as paying yourself a reasonable salary.

 Let's say Sarah owns a graphic design business as a single-member LLC.